mateusgomes01/liferay-tech-writing/exercise2/3-adding-editing-deleting-users.md

 4. Click on the Actions menu, then click Delete, to really delete the User.
 Confirm the User deletion, and then the User will be permanently erased.

-**Deactivating a User** disables the User log in into the portal.
+**Deactivating a User** disables the User login to the portal.
 Disabled users also lose privileges in the Sites and pages of the portal, even though the account still exists.

 Users can be reactivated by an administrator in the Users table.
 By making sure that the filter is set to _Inactive users_, click on the Actions menu of the desired user to be reactivated, and select _Activate_.
 After that, the user is automatically restored to an Active status without a confirmation window.